Absence of contagion changes whole Greek game

 But regional calm is mainly thanks to several euro-wide emergency firewalls - such as the European Central Bank's Outright Monetary Transactions or the European Stability Mechanism - built painstakingly over the past four years.

-Chief among them is the trillion euro bond buying, or 'quantitative easing' programme launched just last month.
+Chief among them is the trillion euro bond buying, or 'quantitative easing' program launched just last month.

 "QE is probably the primary defense against contagion," Deutsche Bank economist Mark Wall told clients.

-By accident or design, the ECB's rationing of QE via its so-called 'capital key' has an in-built stabiliser of its own.
+By accident or design, the ECB's rationing of QE via its so-called 'capital key' has an in-built stabilizer of its own.

 That model means the ECB is set to buy more bunds than anything else with its 60 billion euro per month splurge to September 2016.
 But, partly as a result, three quarters of all bunds now yield less than zero and a quarter of that universe is illegible for QE purchases because yields are under the -0.2 percent threshold below which the ECB refuses to buy.